Hélio Castroneves: Tax evasion trial

-During the trial, in which faced a maximum jail sentence of six-and-a-half years with subsequent deportation because he was a non-American citizen, and the loss of his contracts with companies he endorsed and Team Penske, his indictment centered around whether he used Seven Productions, a Panamanian shell corporation set up by his father to obscure taxable income and improve his son's image in Brazil.
-Prosecutors called that a lie, showing jurors documents claiming Castroneves owned Seven Productions.
+During the trial, his indictment centered around whether he used Seven Promotions as a tax shelter to avoid paying U.S. taxes.
+The defense claimed Seven Promotions was a Panamanian company created by Castroneves' father (Helio Sr.) in early 1999 to improve his son's image in Brazil and to recruit sponsors.
+Prosecutors called that a lie, showing jurors documents claiming Castroneves owned Seven Productions, and that it was merely a shell corporation set up to obscure taxable income.
 An IRS agent testified Castroneves owed every amount of taxable income despite the driver not receiving any of it.
 The defense argued Castroneves focused on racing rather than his income; he was unaware of his finances and disliked Dutch and Panamanian business dealings.
 They said he was uninterested and could not understand his finances and signed papers without knowing their meaning.
+They also affirmed that the listing of Castroneves as the owner of Seven Promotions in the original Penske contract was a 'clerical error', and that other holes were later discovered in the contract, a result of haphazardly rushing through the negotiations.